Perturbation-based inference for diffusion processes: Obtaining effective models from multiscale data: Application: Data-Driven Coarse-Graining for Multiscale Diffusion Processes

-with $V$ being a standard one-dimensional Brownian motion.
+for some functions $h\colon\R\times\R\to\R$ and $\sigma\colon\R\to\R_\ge$, and with $V$ being a standard one-dimensional Brownian motion.
 Since the fast process is an Ornstein--Uhlenbeck process, determining the precise form of a coarse-grained equation associated to this multiscale system reduces to computing Gaussian integrals.
-The associated coarse-grained model is then given by
+In fact, the associated coarse-grained model is given by

 where $\bar{h}(x)$ denotes the average of $h(x,\cdot)$ with respect to the invariant measure of the fast process $Y^\varepsilon$, and $W$ denotes another standard one-dimensional Brownian motion.
 In \eqref{eq:sub:OU:fastslow:slow} we have subtracted the Stratonovich correction from the drift so that the noise in \eqref{eq:sub:OU:effective} can be interpreted in It\^o's sense.
 This drift correction was merely done for convenience and is not essential for what follows.
 In the sequel we consider two different choices of the pair $h(\cdot ),\sigma(\cdot )$.